Gulf American Land Corporation: Land development business

-Sale of Gulf American to General Acceptance
+Sale of company

 In 1969, the Rosen's sold GAC to General Acceptance Corporation for more than $200 million, with Jack and Leonard Rosen each receiving a cash payment of $100,000, in addition to approximately $63 million worth of General Acceptance stock and dividend payments of $544,000 each year for the first three years and $1.64 million each year thereafter.
+At the time of the acquisition they had 372,276 acre of land with a 25% share in all Florida land sales.
+GAC had 95,102 acre in British Honduras (later Belize), 65,680 acre in Arizona, 51,000 acre in New Mexico and 5,680 acre in Utah.

 General Acceptance Corp's origins go back to August 1933, when it was formed in Allentown, Pennsylvania.
-Initially focusing on car finance, in the 1950s, General Acceptance branched out into insurance, consumer and real estate finance, followed by expansion into truck trailer and construction equipment manufacturing in the 1960s.
+Initially focusing on car finance, in the 1950s, General Acceptance branched out into insurance, consumer, and real estate finance, followed by expansion into truck trailer and construction equipment manufacturing in the 1960s.

-From May 1969, GAC Properties began organising day trips for prospective customers to view its new Rio Rico property development near Nogales in conjunction with its Modern Air airline, flying them into Tucson, Arizona.
+From May 1969, GAC Properties began organizing day trips for prospective customers to view its new Rio Rico property development near Nogales in conjunction with its Modern Air airline, flying them into Tucson, Arizona.
 Also in 1969, Jack Rosen died at the age of 50 in Miami, as a result of a heart attack.

-GAC's dwindling property business in the wake of the recession caused by the 1973 oil crisis resulted in cancellation of subsidiary Modern Air's contract to fly in prospective land buyers from the Northeast and Midwest to inspect its property developments in various locations in Florida and Arizona at the end of 1973.
+GAC's dwindling property business in the wake of the recession caused by the 1973 oil crisis resulted in the cancellation of subsidiary Modern Air's contract to fly in prospective land buyers from the Northeast and Midwest to inspect its property developments in various locations in Florida and Arizona at the end of 1973.
 Rising interest rates increased GAC's borrowing costs and made it increasingly difficult to refinance the company's public debt.
-In addition, GAC's poor environmental record and controversial sales techniques attracted growing negative attention among the authorities, consumer and environmental groups as well as the general public.
-These factors combined to force a reduction in residential developments and closure or disposal of non-core activities, including GAC's computer leasing business and Modern Air.
+In addition, GAC's poor environmental record and controversial sales techniques attracted growing negative attention from authorities, consumers, environmental groups, and the general public.
+These factors combined to reduce residential developments and closure or disposal of non-core activities, including GAC's computer leasing business and Modern Air.
 As a result, GAC entered Chapter 11 bankruptcy protection in 1975.

-GAC emerged from bankruptcy protection in September 1980 as a wholly owned subsidiary of newly created holding company Avatar Holdings, Inc. Under its new guise, the real estate business still accounted for 70% of its total revenues, with the remainder being accounted for by water and wastewater utility services.
+GAC emerged from bankruptcy protection in September 1980 as a subsidiary of Avatar Holdings, Inc. Under its new guise, the real estate business accounted for 70% of its total revenues, with the remainder being accounted for by water and wastewater utility services.

 In 1987, Leonard Rosen died of natural causes in Las Vegas at the age of 72.